15 Famous Black Opera Singers Of All Time

 Via Pinterest

 Barbara Smith Conrad was one of the famous Black American opera singers, born on August 11, 1937 – died on May 22, 2017.
 She acted with the Metropolitan Opera, Vienna State Opera, Teatro Nacional in Venezuela, and many others.
 Conrad gained national awareness when, in 1957, her work as a student performer became paramount to racial controversy.
 She was also an educator, co-directing the Wagner Theater Program.
+Also, you must know about the best Famous Opera Singers ever.

 Exit mobile version